codeahead14/milestones/README.md

 > "Any sufficiently advanced technology is indistinguishable from magic"
 - According to Clarke's 3rd Law

-Milestones is a Clojure library That only needs your project tasks description in order to generate the best possible schedule for you, based on priorities of scheduling you set (in terms of fields in tasks, more about this in a second).
+Milestones is a Clojure library that needs your project tasks description in order to generate the best possible schedule for you, based on the scheduling priorities set.

-Constraints on tasks are:
+The following constraints can be set on the tasks:
-- Resource : i.e, which resource is needed to perform task,
+- Resources: Reseources required to perform the task
-- The task duration,
+- The task duration
-- And predecessors, i.e, which tasks need to be done before a particular task can be fired.
+- Predecessors: assign precedence order of tasks.

 Based on the above constraints specification, Milestones generates the Schedule if it does not detect scheduling errors, or shows you what it